Sornex/slang-factory/README.md

 Goal is to create a Slang factory in C++.
 It should accept parameters, then create a big string that contains valid Slang code.
 I will use the compilation API to compile this code, then use the reflection API to get all reflection information out.

+### Current Status

+Have a working demo that generates fragment and vertex shaders.
+Also splitted functionality to make a library.
+Making a facade class for now, so enginge will need to work only with 1 class.

 ## Tech Stack (FOR NOW)
 - C++
 - CMake